-Methods:
+Methods

-First, collect materials such as a Labquest 2 or 3, iPad-with the GLOBE app installed.
-Second, find and choose a location for where data will be collected.
-Third, in order to find a location, choose a location that has good clearance of the sky and good wind direction/speed.
-Fourth, learn how to use your data-collecting instruments and work.
-Fifth, run a test to see if your location will work well for collecting data.
-Sixth, choose the frequency at which you'll collect data.
-Seventh, use materials such as an Anemometer, APsystemsema website, LabQuest 2, and iPad to collect data on the wind, clouds, and solar energy output.
-Eighth, record data on the GLOBE website after each session of data collection.
-Finally, take compiled data, and on the stats.blue website, create a graph for your data.
+- 1. Collect materials, Labquest 2 or 3, iPad with GLOBE app installed - 2.
+Learn how your data-collecting instruments will be set up. - 3.
+Find and choose a location for where data will be collected - a.
+To find a location, choose somewhere that has good clearance of the sky and good wind direction/speed. - 4.
+Run a test to see if your location will work well. - 5.
+Choose the frequency at which you'll collect data. - 6.
+Use materials such as Anemometer, APsystemsema website, LabQuest 2, and iPad to collect data on the wind, clouds, and solar energy output - 7.
+Record data on the GLOBE website, after each session of data collection - 8.
+Take compiled data, and on the stats.blue website, create a graph for your data.